-You'll use the Cancel For Any Reason benefit 2 days or more before your scheduled departure date.
-If you're scheduled to leave on 2/14/20124, you'll cancel by 2/12/2024.
+In order to receive the Cancel for Any Reason benefit, you must cancel your trip 2 days or more before your scheduled departure date.
+If you're schedule to leave on 2/14/2024, you'll need to cancel by 2/12/2024.

-3. Review Your State Certificate
+3. Review Your Specific plan document

 Viruses have a long history with this planet, and they are not going anywhere anytime soon.
-The best thing we can so is prepare ourselves and manage the risks associated with them.
+The best thing we can do is prepare ourselves and manage the risks associated with them.
 As travelers, we can take precautions before and during our trips.